CIML-bioinformatic/JPGlab_LysoDC/README.md

         ├── excluded_cells_LowUMINb.txt         #(this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_LowUMINb.txt)
         └── excluded_cells_proliferation.txt    #(this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt)

-$Execution: $To run the step5, you need to execute two analysis.
+**Execution:** To run the step5, you need to execute two analysis.
 The first one produce the loom file containing the information about spliced and unspliced RNA.
 It is a python script provided by Velocyto.
 The second analysis takes this loom file as input and produces the RNA velocity analysis as an HTML report.

-$_ 1.
-Launch Velocyto to produce the loom file_$
+##### 1. Launch Velocyto to produce the loom file

 First ensure the script $WORKING_DIR/src/step5/execute_velocito.sh have execution rights by typing the following command: